-- In the Search domains: field, type one or more search domains.
-If you specify more than one, use a comma to separate each domain. - · Click Apply. - · Click Close. - 4.
-On the Please name this computer screen, click Next. - On the Please select the nearest city in your time zone screen, select a city, and click Next. - 6.
-On the The root account is used for administering the system screen, complete the following steps: - In the Root Password field, type the password you want to use for the root account. - In the Confirm field, type the root password again. - · Click Next. - On the Which type of installation would you like? screen, select Create Custom Layout, and click Next. - 8.
-Proceed to one of the following: - To configure disk partitions on an SMN, complete the following procedure: - "Specifying Disk Partitions for an SGI UV SMN" on page 29 - To configure disk partitions on an SGI UV server, complete the following procedure: - "Specifying Disk Partitions for an SGI UV Server" on page 34
+- 4. On the Please name this computer screen, click Next. - On the Please select the nearest city in your time zone screen, select a city, and click Next. - 6.
+On the The root account is used for administering the system screen, complete the following steps: - In the Root Password field, type the password you want to use for the root account. - In the Confirm field, type the root password again. - Click Next. - 7.
+On the Which type of installation would you like? screen, select Create Custom Layout, and click Next. - 8.
+Proceed to one of the following: - To configure disk partitions on an SMN, complete the following procedure: "Specifying Disk Partitions for an SGI UV SMN" on page 29 - To configure disk partitions on an SGI UV server, complete the following procedure:

+"Specifying Disk Partitions for an SGI UV Server" on page 32